 Include a disclaimer such as: "This information was last updated on <date>.
 Payments made after <date> are not reflected."

 Be consistent in publishing names (perhaps quarterly) and be even-handed by publishing all names including directors (unless the person has paid in full, worked out payment plan, or declared bankruptcy).

 : Boards should seek legal counsel before publishing the names of delinquent owners.
-Contact us
+Associations needing assistance can contact us